mryap/gatsby-starter-foundation-2/src/content/posts/2023-02-27-caveats-to-google-offer-to-migrate-to-google-analytics-4.md

 1. Form submission success event.
 2. Tailor GA4 Ecommerce implementation to your user journey
 3. Configure content groupings in GA4
-4. Create element visibility events (e.g.banner or button is visible in browser).
+4. Create element visibility events (e.g. banner or button is visible in browser).
 5. Change data retention period from 2 to 14 months
 6. Remove unwanted query parameters from landing page URLs
 7. Create events for important pageviews or event clicks in GA4 console